maliMirkec/personal-website/site/articles/page-builders-might-not-be-a-good-idea.md

 During my time in web development, I have stumbled continuously on projects that are built using page builders.
 Page builders are tools that allow the building of website pages without writing code (mostly).

-Back in the day in 2014, I tried to build my page builder ([Twitter page still exists] :)).
+Back in the day in 2014, I tried to build my page builder.
 It was conceived as a drag-n-drop solution like most modern page builders work today.
 After a while, I realized that the world doesn’t need another tool.
 Although that was the right decision, it was based on the wrong arguments.
 At that time, I didn’t know anything about performance or accessibility or maintainability, which I would never get right if I would develop an all-around solution.
 These were only a few of the worst enemies of a page builder.
 Now, let me tell you a story about other problems with page builders.

 ## Many problems page builders introduce